digital-asset/cn-quickstart/docs/sharable/cnqs-installation.rst

    docker login

 The last command requires a `Docker Hub <https://app.docker.com/>`__ username and password or *Personal Access Token (PAT)*.
 Commands should return ‘Login Succeeded’.

 Install Daml SDK
 ----------------

 `cd` into the `quickstart` subdirectory and install the Daml SDK from the quickstart subdirectory.

 ::

    cd quickstart
    make install-daml-sdk

    The `makefile` providing project choreography is in the `quickstart/` directory. make only operates within `quickstart/`.
    If you see errors related to `make`, double check your present working directory.

 The Daml SDK is large and can take several minutes to complete.

 .. figure:: images/cnqs_install_images/06-unpack-sdk.png

-Deploy a Validator on LocalNet
+Deploy a validator on LocalNet
 ------------------------------

 From the quickstart subdirectory, build the application.